 If you’ve ever committed to a gym routine only to find yourself bored and unmotivated a couple months later, I feel your pain.
 I myself used to be less than excited about going to the gym regularly, but kept coming back only because I knew that the gym was charging me every month regardless of the frequency of my visits.
 Running saved me from quitting exercise back in those days, but that’s a different story.

-3 Easy and Effective Gym Routine Tweaks
+How to beat Gym Boredom: 3 Easy Gym Routine Tweaks

 1. Change it up – every day!
 If you do the same set of exercises every time you step into the gym, it won’t be long before you get bored out of your mind and stop seeing any progress.
 I did that myself for years!
 A much more challenging and interesting approach is to do something different every time – read on for some ideas!